Fortnite Battle Royale: Pre-release

+Post-release

 By early 2018, Fortnite Battle Royale had become popular, and Epic assigned a dedicated development team to focus on improvements for the mode.
 Due to the substantial player-base and the fact that Fortnite Battle Royale was marketed as a "game-as-a-service" product, the team experienced extensive working hours dedicated to patching, receiving over 3,000 tickets every day, up from 20–40 before the game's growth.
 Additionally, Epic acknowledged that its focus on Fortnite had resulted in decreased player activity in some of its other games, leading to reduced development for those titles, particularly Paragon.
 In January 2018, Epic announced that Paragon would be shut down by April of that year and that all players would receive refunds.
 Similarly, Epic announced it had halted development of the planned free-to-play Unreal Tournament game, transitioning its team to work on Fortnite, although the game would remain available, playable, and open to user modifications.
 Players on a Fortnite-dedicated Reddit forum had expressed concerns that a similar fate could befall the Save the World mode of Fortnite, as the mode had not received the same level of updates and improvements as Battle Royale since its release.

 According to Mustard, from the outset of Fortnite Battle Royale's development, Epic intended to include a narrative, with a long-term story planned by Mustard.
 However, they recognized that most players were primarily focused on the core mechanics of the game.
 As a result, they chose to present players as observers of in-game events rather than central characters.
 The story would be conveyed through non-player characters and other media.
 The narrative was designed to be adaptable, allowing for responses to player feedback and integration of promotional collaborations, all of which were tied to a multiverse concept that was part of the overarching narrative.
 The inclusion of narrative elements led the team to develop new methods for storytelling, such as single-time global events and specialized single-player missions.
 On June 29, 2020, Epic announced that it no longer considered "Save the World" to be in early access and simultaneously removed the early access labels from both Battle Royale and Creative modes.
-With the launch of Chapter 3 on December 5, 2021, Epic transitioned the game to Unreal Engine 5.
+With the launch of Chapter 3 on December 5, 2021, Epic transitioned the game to Unreal Engine 5, the latest iteration of Unreal Engine, a software program that facilitates the development of video games.